tbird20d/bird-slideshow/README.md

 wait_time= specified the amount of time to wait between displaying pictures

-start_full= (can be 0 or 1 to indicate starting the
+start_full= can be 0 or 1 (or True or False) to indicate starting the window in full-screen mode.

 default_resolution= expressed as numbers separated by an 'x' (e.g. 640x480)